Average Home Insurance Cost in the UK

 Think about it; that’s £3 per week on average to insure your most prized possessions and the building you call home.

 How much is Buildings Insurance?

-On average, annual buildings insurance costs £119.22 in the UK according to the AA’s data collected at the end of 2018.
+Annual buildings insurance costs an average of £119.22 in the UK according to the AA’s data collected at the end of 2018.

-The price of average buildings insurance has increased slightly by 0.7% in the last year, representing the general trend of increasing home insurance costs.
+The price of average buildings insurance increased slightly by 0.7% during 2018, representing the general trend of increasing home insurance costs.

 Average Contents Insurance Cost

-The average price of contents insurance in the UK is currently £59.77 (AA) per year – that’s around £4.98 per month – actually decreasing slightly since last year.
+The average price of contents insurance in the UK is £59.77 per year (AA) – that’s around £4.98 per month – which is a slight decrease on the previous year.

 What does Home Insurance Cover?

 It essentially depends on which type of home insurance you take out, and there are typically three options – contents insurance, buildings insurance and both combined as an aptly named ‘buildings and contents insurance’ policy.
-A combined ‘buildings and contents’ insurance policy is usually the more expensive, but is also the most popular type of cover for homes in the UK as it provides a more extensive level of cover.
+A combined ‘buildings and contents’ insurance policy is usually more expensive, but is also the most popular type of cover for homes in the UK as it provides a more extensive level of cover.

 What does Buildings Insurance Cover?

-Despite each contract varying slightly, all policies worth paying for will cover your house in case of a:
+Despite each contract varying slightly, all of the best buildings insurance policies will cover your house in case of a: